-This scheme will provide a safe, sustainable transport link between residential areas, employment (such as Ferndown Industrial Estate), leisure facilities and schools, as well as linking to proposed new developments and community facilities in Wimborne.
-Currently, people choosing to ride a bike have to travel on the busy road – which carries around 12,600 vehicles a day – or are being forced to use the pavements.
+This scheme provides a safe, sustainable transport link between residential areas, employment (such as Ferndown Industrial Estate), leisure facilities and schools, as well as linking to proposed new developments and community facilities in Wimborne.
+Previously, people choosing to ride a bike had to travel on the busy road – which carries around 12,600 vehicles a day – or were being forced to use the pavements.

 It will link with existing National Cycle Networks (via the Castleman Trailway) and further proposed schemes on Wimborne Road West and East, Ham Lane and beyond to provide a continuous, attractive network for people on bikes to key destinations.

-The cycleways will be on both the north and south side of Leigh Road/Wimborne Road West from Brook Road to Canford Bottom Roundabout, a distance of 2.3km.
+The cycleways are on both the north and south side of Leigh Road/Wimborne Road West from Brook Road to Canford Bottom Roundabout, a distance of 2.3km.

-The speed limit will be reduced to 30mph from 18 January to improve safety for everyone and reduce noise levels.
-We are taking advantage of all opportunities to increase greenspace within the scheme to improve the streetscape.
+The speed limit has been reduced to 30mph to improve safety for everyone and reduce noise levels.
+We have taken advantage of all opportunities to increase greenspace within the scheme to improve the streetscape.

-Providing a dedicated space for cycling will improve conditions for both cyclists and pedestrians, who will benefit from an enhanced footway width and new surface (in places).
+Providing a dedicated space for cycling improves conditions for both cyclists and pedestrians, who benefit from an enhanced footway width and new surface (in places).

 New parallel crossings